chrisoldnall/MR_Preparation/README.md

 This script takes the BED/BIM/FAM files and translates them in to neat pandas dataframes.
 It will require the location of the files as created by script (7).
 It will then return a data file in the causalFramework folder under Z, grouped by number of candidate SNPs - per exposure, which has the sample ID and the triniarised SNP value.

 NOTE: This script requires the library 'pandas_plink'.
 It shoud be easily installed using ```pip install pandas-plink```.
 For any issues please visit: https://pypi.org/project/pandas-plink/ [there is no affiliation to this project in my work].

+## Interlude (ii)
+Now that the genotype information is preparred, it is necessary to standardise the exposure and outcome.
+It is however recognised that exposure and outcome files may look different depending on source and prior formatting.
+Therefore it is expected that the user will pre-format the exposure and outcomes as follows:

+- Exposure: one file per exposure, containing two columns 'id' and 'exposure name' containing the sample ids and the name of that exposure.
+These files should be saved within 'A' folder under causalFramework.
+- Outcome: one file per outcome (system can only handle one outcome at a time), containing 'id' and 'outcome name' where they are the sample ids and the name of that exposure.
+These files should be saved within the 'Y' folder under causalFramework.